WokLibCodeClub/SpaceRace/step02-create_rock/readme.md

  This function takes care of moving the rocks left and right (using rock.forward), but it is also responsible for resetting the rocks once they get off the end of the screen.

-Once you have completed this step, you should asteroids flying left and right across the game.
+Test your code by clicking on Run.
+If you have completed this step properly, you should see asteroids moving to the left and to the right across the screen.
+You should also be able to move your rocket up and down with the arrow keys (but don't forget to click in the graphics window first to activate this pane).

 [Click here to go to step 3 to add collisions between the rocks and the rocket.](../step03-add_collisions/readme.md)